Have you heard this quote before? It is usually attributed to the Buddha, although in actual fact it is a false translation.

 If you take a compassionate and enlightened perspective on things, you will not feel angry and will not be punished by negative emotions.

-The antidote to anger is to seek compassionate understanding and to see things from another person’s point of view.
+The antidote to anger is to seek compassionate understanding, See things from another person’s point of view.
 When we do this, we are more likely to feel sympathetic rather than angry, and so we will not be punished for our anger.

 If you have a hot head, you might like to read my guide to using meditation for anger control.